 Boys Lacrosse Rules Corrections - 2019

 PENALTY: Penalty for violation of Article 5 is a two- or three- minute, non-releasable foul, at the official's discretion.
-An excessively violent violation of this rule may result in
+An excessively violent violation of this rule may

 Here's where you can enter in text.
 Feel free to edit, move, delete or add a different page element.